C'mon Inner Peace… I Don't Have All Damn Day

 Job culture here is completely different, from applying on-line to background checks, respecting your women bosses, AND… “don’t even THINK about being late.”

-If the rules say you can’t bring a can of coconut water into a concert venue, “no you can’t pretend your doctor prescribed it.”
+If the rules say you can’t bring liquids into a concert venue, “No you can’t pretend your doctor prescribed that can of coconut water.”

 Indian children are taught to respect their elders.
 But, American children are taught to follow their passion, not just STUDY, STUDY, STUDY.

-Driving through the grass to exit a friends driveway when you’re blocked-in, is not OK.
-Maybeeee simply ask the person behind you, to move their car?
+Driving through the grass to exit a friends driveway when you’re blocked-in?
+NOT O.K.
+(Maybeeee ask the person parked behind you, to move their car? possibly?)

-No, we haven’t thrown garbage in the streets since the 70’s… yes, this is one more reason why India is polluted.
-Please find an actual trash-can
+No, we haven’t thrown garbage in the streets since the 70’s… yes, this is ONE reason why India is polluted.

 Turmeric on our white kitchen counter-tops?
 “NO, please.”